Sagebrew/com.sagebrew.web/sagebrew/help_center/documents/representatives/quest_signup.md

 ### Efficient Campaigning ###
 With Sagebrew's Quest system campaigning has never been more efficient.
-Our system of Donation Goals and Rounds allows you to spend more time and resources on your campaign itself, rather than worrying about how to collect funding.
+Our system of Goals and Rounds allows you to spend more time and resources on your campaign itself, rather than worrying about how to collect funding.
 On your Quest you'll be able to display your views and agenda, as well as your credentials